RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 .. note::

     Alternatively, the database can be dumped on another server and then be transferred to the Docker host afterwards.
-    An easy way to do this is to copy */opt/otobo* to the server running OTRS and perform the same command as above.
+    An easy way to do this is to copy ``/opt/otobo`` to the server running OTRS and perform the same command as above.

-The script *bin/backup.pl* generates four SQL scripts in a dump directory, e.g. in *2021-04-13_12-13-04* In order to execute the SQL scripts, we need to run the command ``mysql``.
+The script ``bin/backup.pl`` generates four SQL scripts in a dump directory, e.g., in ``2021-04-13_12-13-04`` In order to execute the SQL scripts, we need to run the command ``mysql``.

 Native installation: